The Joint Board Seeks Applications for Advisory Committee on Actuarial Examinations

 In either case, you must apply for reinstatement to active status by December 31, 2019, to avoid additional requirements beyond those listed above for reinstatement in the following cycle.

 II.
 Information for Enrolled Actuaries Returning to Active Status from Inactive Status:

-- Complete Form 5434-A. Your Form 5434-A should reflect the increased CPE hours specified at section 901.11(l)(7)(ii) or (iii) of the Joint Board regulations, depending on whether you are in your second or third inactive cycle, respectively.
+- Complete Form 5434-A (PDF).
+Your Form 5434-A should reflect the increased CPE hours specified at section 901.11(l)(7)(ii) or (iii) of the Joint Board regulations, depending on whether you are in your second or third inactive cycle, respectively.

-- Complete Schedule A (from Form 5434).
+- Complete Form 5434, Application for Enrollment, Schedule A (PDF).
 Complete a separate Schedule A for each employer within the applicable period specified under section 901.11(l)(7)(ii) or (iii), as applicable.
 You should report only experience that you believe will qualify as responsible pension actuarial experience (not merely responsible actuarial experience).
 The individual(s) asked to certify your responsible pension actuarial experience must meet the requirements of section 901.1(j).

 - Submit your completed Form 5434-A, Schedule(s) A, and renewal fee of $250 to the appropriate lockbox address indicated on Form 5434-A. Do not use Pay.gov.

-- Joint Board Issues Frequently Asked Questions.
+- Joint Board Issues Frequently Asked Questions (PDF).
 Topics include the new continuing professional education requirements and the conflict of interest performance standard.

 - Update your contact information